In this informative webinar, online marketing expert and best-selling author Michael Fleischner will reveal marketing mistakes and how to fix them.

 Finally, let’s put it all together.
 I like to condense things down.
 There are essentially three simple ways to get started marketing effectively online.
 I’ve used all three of these.
 They’re very easy to do, and they’re effective.

 The first is to get your business listed and optimized on Google.
 I always teach my students to start here.
-Even if your business is already listed, I want you to go back after this presentation and make sure you completed all of the information.
+Even if your business is already listed, I want you to go back after this presentation and make sure you completed all the information.
 So whatever Google’s asking you for, I need you to provide, and be sure to have that information, especially your name, address and phone number, match with what your website says.
-Avoid careless mistakes that most people make when setting up their Google My Business profile.
+Avoid careless marketing mistakes that most people make when setting up their Google My Business profile.

 The second thing is to focus on getting positive reviews, and share them.
 We didn’t talk about this at length, but you want to spread the word on social media and put a link on your website to your Google My Business profile.